-Finally supply the name PAD1 INT to the Model for interface field.
+Finally type PAD1 INT in to the Model for interface field.
 The interface string corresponding to where our batter lines meet the GROUND tin are placed in model PAD1 INT.
 (Optional) Slope lines are placed in model PAD1 SECTIONS.

 Tick on Remove loops.